silx-kit/h5web/README.md

 - `npm run storybook` - manually test components in isolation in [Storybook](https://storybook.js.org/docs/react/get-started/introduction), at http://localhost:6006

+#### Cypress

+[Cypress](https://docs.cypress.io/guides/overview/why-cypress.html) is used to perform end-to-end and visual regression testing.
+To avoid rendering inconsistencies between platforms, Cypress must always be run inside a docker container.

+The workflow is as follows:

+1. Install and start Docker.
+1. In one terminal, start the app with `npm start`.
+1. In a second terminal, run `npm run cypress`.
+This script will download the `cypress/included` Docker image, run it, and perform the tests with Cypress.
+1. If a visual regression is detected in one of the tests, a snapshot diff is created under `cypress/snapshots/app.spec.ts/__diff_output__`.
+If you wish to approve the changes, run `npm run cypress:approve`.

+On Windows, use `npm run cypress-win` and `npm run cypress-win:approve`.

+In the CI, if a test fails because of a visual regression, the generated snapshot diffs are uploaded as CI artifacts, which you can then download and review.

 ### Build

 - `npm run build` - build H5Web for production